-Hormonal balance is particularly important in women.
-Estrogen is the primary female hormone produced in a woman’s body, and it is responsible for many different functions.
+Hormonal balance is important for health.
+Estrogen is the primary female hormone produced in the body, and it’s responsible for many different functions.

-Here are just a few things that estrogen does in the female body:
+Here are just a few things that estrogen does in the body:

 - Regulates nervous system functions, maintains body temperature, and enhances the effects of endorphins (feel-good chemicals)

 - Improves skin quality and prevents aging (collagen levels)